AdHominem/ringzer0/README.md

 # ringzer0

-A python based framework for the ringzer0 CtF for web parsing.
+A python based CtF framework for web parsing, cryptanalysis and binary exploitation.